Emergency after hours/ Essential Service Animal Control Intervention and Intake Parameters:

 5. Is the animal acting aggressively to people or pets?

-1. ALL intake must go through animal control NO EXCEPTIONS!
+1. ALL intake must go through animal control or get an intake appointment NO EXCEPTIONS!

 2. Intake will be triaged focusing on emergency (Sick/ Injured), cruelty/ neglect, and officer assistance or bite calls.
 Please note all bite cases MUST be reported to law enforcement or to medical personnel and they must initiate a bite report thus dispatching animal control.

 3. Please note that a simple running at large or stray is NOT an emergency.
 Please do not tie up dispatch for emergency services or at the shelter for these cases.
-Please utilize social media to locate the animals family or contact a local vet to scan for a microchip.
-Our resources are limited right now and we must focus on emergent cases.
+Please utilize social media to locate the animals family or contact a local veterinarian to scan for a microchip.

 5. Hospitalization/ Medically documented: Please note we will make every effort to locate a family member to take care of animals in the event someone is hospitalized.
 If animals need to be removed due to caregiver being hospitalized please notify law enforcement to initiate an animal control dispatch.